Quasiperiodic solutions of the generalized SQG equation: Preface

+The motivation for this book stems from a desire to understand the long-time behavior and structural stability of patch-type solutions in active scalar equations, particularly the generalized surface quasi-geostrophic (gSQG) equation.
+The gSQG model, a natural cousin of the 2D Euler equations, presents significant mathematical challenges due to its nonlocality and the supercritical nature of its dynamics when the parameter \( \alpha \in (1, 2) \).

+When studying long-time or global-in-time behavior of the gSQG equation, there are several natural directions one might pursue—for example, classical questions of global well-posedness or finite-time singularity formation.
+Unfortunately, these questions remain largely open and notoriously difficult.
+A slightly more flexible line of inquiry could be constructing explicit global-in-time solutions and analyzing the typical behaviors arising from generic initial data.
+In this view, steady and time-periodic solutions offer natural candidates, as they are by definition global in time.
+Quasiperiodic solutions fall into a similar category but exhibit a far richer dynamical structure, revealing deeper aspects of the equation’s behavior.

-As a concrete application we prove the existence of linearly stable, quasiperiodic patch solutions of the generalized SQG equation for all parameters $\alpha \in (1,2)$, and for almost all initial data in a neighborhood of the disk solution.
+This monograph focuses on the existence of linearly stable, quasiperiodic patch solutions of the gSQG equation for all \( \alpha \in (1, 2) \), and for a large class of initial data near the rotating disk solution.
+The key novelty lies in the construction of global, time-quasiperiodic solutions without the use of external parameters.
+Instead, we exploit the genericity of the initial data to generate rich families of such solutions.

+While the techniques originate in Hamiltonian dynamical systems and perturbative analysis, their adaptation to the nonlocal, nonlinear PDE setting of gSQG patch dynamics requires substantial developments.
+We build upon and extend the foundational work of Berti and collaborators, combining tools from KAM theory, normal form transformations, pseudo-differential calculus, and the Nash--Moser iteration scheme.

+This is a timely subject.
+Recent breakthroughs have clarified many aspects of linear stability and persistence in vortex dynamics, yet a comprehensive framework for quasiperiodic solutions in the gSQG setting remains largely unexplored.
+This book aims to fill that gap and serve as a reference for researchers interested in both the qualitative dynamics and the rigorous analysis of active scalar models.

+This book is intended primarily for graduate students and researchers in partial differential equations, mathematical fluid dynamics, and dynamical systems.
+It may also appeal to mathematical physicists working on Hamiltonian PDEs and quasiperiodic phenomena in infinite dimensions.

+We assume that the reader has a solid foundation in real and functional analysis, some familiarity with Sobolev spaces, and basic PDE theory.
+Prior exposure to Hamiltonian mechanics and KAM theory is helpful but not essential, as we include background material where appropriate.
+Throughout the book, we aim to balance rigor with intuition, and technical results with motivating ideas.

+There are several excellent books and research articles on KAM theory and its applications to PDEs, including the following works: \begin{itemize} \item M.~Berti and P.~Bolle, \emph{A Nash--Moser approach to KAM theory}, in \emph{Hamiltonian Partial Differential Equations and Applications}, vol.~75 of \emph{Fields Inst.
+Commun.}, pp.~255--284, Fields Inst.
+Res.
+Math.
+Sci., Toronto, ON, 2015.